$ $ FinanceToolbelt

 Advertisement

 When evaluating investment performance, it's critical to understand that not all "averages" are created equal.
 The math of money depends on compounding, which can make simple averages misleading.
+This calculator provides both the arithmetic and geometric averages to give you a complete picture of your financial growth.

 The "Volatility Drag"